lisamariesophie/httpwebserver/README.md

 1. Add directory/files to project folder
 2. Run the Container and set the root directory with `ROOTDIR=directory docker-compose up`
-3. Explore files by sending requests to `localhost:8080/[path in directory]`
+3. Explore files by sending requests to `localhost:8080/path`

 ## License